 Survey finds Americans need more retirement planning knowledge

-But not everyone is in a position to save a bunch of money.
+But not everyone is in a position to save a substantial amount of money.
 Americans working lower-wage jobs or supporting extended families will experience more problems saving cash.
-Others - even those with high-paying jobs - will have problems because they don't quite understand how to save money for retirement.
+Others - even those with high-paying jobs - will have problems because they don't fully understand how to save money for retirement.

-According to a survey from the American College of Financial Services, 80 percent of Americans ages 60 to 75 failed a retirement income literacy test.
+According to a 2017 survey from the American College of Financial Services, 74 percent of Americans ages 60 to 75 who have at least $100,000 in investable assets, failed a retirement income literacy test.

-Even worse, less than 1 percent posted scores of 90 percent or better, and less than 7 percent received scores of 70 percent or better.
+Even worse, less than 1 percent posted scores of 90 percent or better, and 60 percent received scores less than 50 percent.

 Planning for retirement